fakeolsen/scolsen.github.io/_posts/2016-05-05-form-and-counterform.md

 layout: post
 title: "Form and Counterform"
 date: 2016-04-21 12:00:00
-categories: writing essay feature
+categories: essay
+render: normal
 abstract: This essay explores a conceptual notion similar to the Foil through the characters of Macbeth.
 ex: "In that arcane and scrupulous art known as typography there exists a notion fundamental to the construction of the letter, the basest of the typographer's elements: *Form and Counterform*.
 Perhaps notion is a misnomer.
 Form and Counterform is a relation of constitutive character--change one and you necessarily change the other.
 The form is the part of the letter we all recognize without difficulty--the actual strokes and shapes which make up the letters.
 The curves and angles of ink on the page.
 The counterform is a bit more subtle.
 It is comprised of the negative space surrounding the letter strokes--the empty innards of the letter o..."
 ---